 We also have employment agreements with each of our other Named Executive Officers (the "NEO Employment Agreements").
 The term of each NEO Employment Agreement begins on the respective effective date and continues until terminated by either party.
 Our Named Executive Officers are eligible to participate in our AIP.
 For fiscal 2021, Mr. Stratton participated at a target rate of 55%, Messrs.
-Dhoot and Molloy participated at a target rate of 40%.
+Dhoot and Molloy participated at a target rate of 50% and Mr. Gaeta participated at a target rate of 40%.
 For fiscal 2021, the Named Executive Officers were also eligible to participate in our LTIP at 70% of their respective average base salaries, as defined in the plan, depending on our performance (based on long-term performance goals).
-Beginning in fiscal 2022, Mr. Stratton will be eligible to participate in future LTIPs at 90% of his average base salary and the participation rate for all other Named Executive Officers will remain 70%.
+Beginning in fiscal 2022, Mr. Stratton will be eligible to participate in future LTIPs at 90% of his average base salary and the participate in rate for all other Named Executive Officers will remain 70%.
 Each Named Executive Officer is entitled to vacation and to participate in and receive any other benefits customarily provided by us to our senior executives.